Soptq/forta-contract-simil/README.md

 ## Supported Chains

-All chains that Forta support
+All chains that Forta supports

 ## Alerts